 Wait to test any finished soap until two to three days after it is made to allow enough time for saponification to completely finish.
 There is no reason to zap test any quicker than this if you mainly want to double check the soap for safety.

 New soapers -- this is warning is especially true for you!
-You are much more likely to make serious mistakes and be the least aware that you have made them.
-That lack of experience means you are much more likely to have lye-heavy soap.
-Please handle your new soap with gloves and wait a sensible time before zap testing (and bathing with) your new soap!
+New soap makers are much more likely to make serious mistakes and be the least aware they have made them.
+This lack of experience means new soapers are much more likely to have lye-heavy soap.
+Until you gain more experience, handle your new soap with gloves and wait a sensible time before zap testing (and bathing with) your new soap!

 When ready to zap test, dampen a fingertip, swipe it lightly on the soap, and very lightly touch the fingertip to your tongue.